wearebase/base-bash-bosh/README.md

 ## Installation

-Run the following commands
+Run the following commands (check for latest version)

-    composer require wearebase/bosh:~1.0.16
+    composer require wearebase/bosh:~1.0.23
     composer install

+## Install

+    ./bin/bosh install

+No other commands can be run until your have run the install command.
+This copies the example configuration and environment files to the root of your project.

 ## Setup

-Once installed (see `install` below), there will be a set a configuration files in the root of your project.
+Once installed, there will be a set a configuration files in the root of your project.
 `config/bosh-config` contains the key settings for the scripts. `config/environments/` contains `.env` files which are the *environments* the bosh scripts use as parameters.
 For example the `production` environment uses settings from the `config/environments/production.env` file.

 The environment `local` does not need a user/hostname/project-root (see `config/environments/local.env` for an example).